nguyjer/Kernel-Development-with-AC97-Audio-Integration/README.md

 (5) How can we get/run your code?

-You must be on a machine that has audio turned on (On the lab machines we found out you had to increase the qemu volume of the machine as soon as qemu is booted up during the program).
+You must be on a machine that has QEMU installed and working and audio turned on (On the lab machines we found out you had to increase the qemu volume of the machine as soon as qemu is booted up during the program).
 In the terminal run "./run_qemu t0" and that will play the testcase we have created which is set to the audio file we have in the t0 directory.